 E-commerce platform Lyst partners with brands and stores to give their users a wide range of options that go beyond online shopping.
 Their personalized mobile app provides shoppers with real-time stock and price information for the products on their wish lists, which helps them coordinate their shopping trips.

 The app Knomi is more aggressive in luring the consumer into the physical store.
-It works as a virtual guide to luxury items in close vicinity proximity toof the user’s location.
+It works as a virtual guide to luxury items in close proximity to the user’s location.
 Participating stores list their inventory, and consumers receive push notifications on their smartphones whenever they are near the shop, inviting them to check out certain products.
 The app also features a social component, which encourages users to suggest, share and discuss products with others.

 And once the customer is in store and needs advice, there is no need for many sales assistants.
-Isetan has already successfully collaborated with Sensy, an app that ‘learns’ the user’s fashion taste and then works as a stylists, offering ideas through the app and ultimately increasing the in-store sales.
-Meanwhile, milaneseMilanese concept store M Collective has introduced touch-screens in the fitting rooms that inform the shoppers about the availability of their size and propose styling suggestions for the item that is being tried on.
+Isetan has already successfully collaborated with Sensy, an app that ‘learns’ the user’s fashion taste and then works as a stylist, offering ideas through the app and ultimately increasing the in-store sales.
+Meanwhile, Milanese concept store M Collective has introduced touch-screens in the fitting rooms that inform shoppers about the availability of their size and propose styling suggestions for the item that is being tried on.

-The growing popularity of these in-store digital aides suggest that many shoppers find it easier to communicate with artificial intelligence than with a fellow human.
+The growing popularity of these in-store digital aids suggest that many shoppers find it easier to communicate with artificial intelligence than with a fellow human.
 With this in mind, more and more brick-and-mortar retailers are waking up to the necessity to install Wi-Fi networks throughout their stores to enable the consumer to go online and enjoy an omni-channel shopping experience.

 www.fits.me